jiho/atlasr/README.md

 Go to the [R download site](http://cran.at.r-project.org/) and download R for your system.

-*	Mac OS X users you should get the `R-2.**.pkg` as well as `tcltk-**.pkg` in the `tools` subdirectory further down the page.
+*	Mac OS X users, you should get the `R-2.**.pkg` as well as `tcltk-**.pkg` in the `tools` subdirectory further down the page.
 Installing is just a matter of double-clicking and saying `OK` to everything.

-*	Windows users you should select the `base` subdirectory and then the main `Download R 2.** for Windows` link.
+*	Windows users, you should select the `base` subdirectory and then the main `Download R 2.** for Windows` link.
 Install with the default choices  everywhere.

 *   Linux users, you should get it from your package management system.